CoderDojoTC/micropython/docs/displays/non-graph/03-10-bar-leds.md

-# 10 bar LED display
+# Ten Bar LED Display

 ## Goals for the Lesson